Cost Variance Percent

-The cost variance calculator on this page uses one primary formula—enter values using the form labels (rate, base, part, or whole) that match your problem statement..
+The cost variance page (professional operations metric) uses one primary formula—enter values using the form labels (rate, base, part, or whole) that match your problem statement.

 Budget variance against earned progress.
 Enter earned value (what the finished work should have cost at baseline rates) and actual cost spent to date.
 The percent cost variance shows whether you are under or over budget relative to the value delivered—not calendar timing.